mb-group/ai_journal_club/_sources/content/ai_pi_book/part4_protein_language_models.md

 ## A Brief History: The Birth of Protein Language Models

-### The 2020 Watershed Moment

-The modern era of protein language models began in earnest in 2020 with the publication of [ESM (Evolutionary Scale Modeling)](https://www.pnas.org/doi/full/10.1073/pnas.2016239118) by Rives et al. The fact that this groundbreaking work was published in *PNAS* rather than a "higher-tier" journal reflects the initial skepticism the field faced.
-At the time, the idea of treating proteins as a language—with amino acids as vocabulary and sequences as sentences—was met with considerable resistance from parts of the structural biology community.

-ESM's key insight was deceptively simple: apply transformer-based language models directly to protein sequences, treating amino acids as tokens.
-The model was trained using masked language modeling—randomly masking amino acids and training the model to predict them from context—on millions of protein sequences from UniRef.
-No structural information, no functional annotations—just sequences and the evolutionary patterns they contained.
+The modern era began in 2020 with [ESM (Evolutionary Scale Modeling)](https://www.pnas.org/doi/full/10.1073/pnas.2016239118) by Rives et al. The fact that this work appeared in *PNAS* rather than a "higher-tier" journal hints at the initial skepticism—treating proteins as a language met considerable resistance.
+ESM's insight was deceptively simple: apply transformers directly to protein sequences, treating amino acids as tokens.
+Train on millions of UniRef sequences using masked language modeling.
+No structural information, no functional annotations—just sequences and their evolutionary patterns.

-### Parallel Innovations and Convergent Evolution

-Almost simultaneously, independent research groups arrived at remarkably similar solutions.
-[ProtTrans](https://ieeexplore.ieee.org/document/9477085), developed by Elnaggar et al., took an almost identical approach, with differences that were largely negligible from a conceptual standpoint.
-ProtTrans later made all its embeddings publicly available through UniProt, significantly accelerating adoption across the field.
+Almost simultaneously, [ProtTrans](https://ieeexplore.ieee.org/document/9477085) (Elnaggar et al.) arrived at a nearly identical solution.
 This convergence was no accident.
-Protein sequence modeling has historically borrowed heavily from natural language processing—even in the pre-deep learning era of statistical models like profile HMMs.
-When GPT and BERT demonstrated the power of transformer architectures for language, it was only natural that the protein modeling community would follow suit.
-The question was not *if* but *when* transformers would revolutionize protein sequence analysis.
+Protein modeling had always borrowed from NLP—even profile HMMs are statistical language models.
+When BERT and GPT revolutionized language, it was only a matter of time before transformers transformed protein analysis.

-#### Innovation at the Vocabulary Level

-While ESM and ProtTrans represented a straightforward adoption of language models to proteins using single amino acids as tokens, some approaches innovated at the vocabulary level itself.
-[DISAE (Distilled Sequence Alignment Embedding)](https://pubs.acs.org/doi/full/10.1021/acs.jcim.0c01285) by Cai et al. (2021) introduced two key innovations:

-- **Triplet vocabulary**: Instead of treating individual amino acids as tokens, DISAE uses triplets of amino acids as the fundamental vocabulary unit
-- **MSA-based distillation**: Rather than using full sequences, DISAE selects only the ~210 most conserved positions from multiple sequence alignments (MSAs), creating "distilled sequences" that focus on functionally important residues

-This approach recognizes that protein function often depends on local structural motifs (captured by triplets) and that not all positions in a sequence contribute equally to function (captured by conservation-based selection).
-While more domain-specific than the naive application of language models, DISAE demonstrated superior performance for predicting chemical-protein interactions, particularly for remote homologs with low sequence similarity to training data.
+Not everyone followed the naive single-amino-acid approach.
+[DISAE](https://pubs.acs.org/doi/full/10.1021/acs.jcim.0c01285) (Cai et al., 2021) innovated at the vocabulary level: using amino acid **triplets** as tokens (capturing local structural motifs) and selecting only the ~210 most conserved MSA positions (focusing on functionally critical residues).
+While more domain-specific, DISAE achieved superior performance for chemical-protein interactions, especially for remote homologs.

 ## The Expanding Impact of PLMs